- 1 Who is DDP?

 Although DDP originally created this program for athletes who, like himself, suffered injuries due to high impact sports, he later realized that he can recommend these routines to all men and women who want to lose weight and gain muscle tone.
 DDP aims to draw in men and women with its high intensity and volume, so if you’re looking for a slow, spiritual meditation session, look elsewhere.

-UPDATE: Due to some negative reviews from customers in the recent months, we encourage women who are aiming to lose weight to try Yoga Burn instead.
-For a full review of the Yoga Burn program, click here.
+UPDATE: Due to some emails and negative reviews from customers in the recent months, we encourage women who are aiming to lose weight to try Yoga Burn instead (yogaburnchallenge.com).
+Before buying, read our full review of the Yoga Burn program.
 DDP Yoga is still recommended for men who are looking for low-impact exercise only.

 Who is DDP?